-3.2.5 Avoid the establishment of new lifestyle-development in the Rural A zone, on land comprising lass 1 and 2 soils.
+3.2.6 Avoid the establishment of new lifestyle-development in the Rural AProduction zone. on land comprising LUC Class I4-and II2 soils land.

-Wanganui District Council has recently (2013) completed an update of a 1994 report that looked at the trend for rural residential living on Class 1 and 2 soils.
+Wanganui District Council has recently (2014) completed an update of a 1994 report that looked at the trend for rural residential living on Class I and II land.
 Both studies focused on Westmere as it continues to be the area subject to greatest development pressure.

-In summary the 2013 report concluded that:
+In summary the 2014 report concluded that:

-- The total area of rural productive land lost to residential or lifestyle blocks has steadily increased over the period to 2013.
-It now comprises 12% of the Westmere area compared to 2% in 1994. - 2.
-Westmere continues to be attractive for residential and lifestyle development, which suggests demand will continue over the next 10 years. - 3.
-A trend amongst properties of 3 hectares or less, has seen a shift to smaller more dense development.
-The number of properties comprising 1 hectare or less has grown from 13% in 1994 to 50% in 2013.
-This has likely implications for traffic volumes and noise in the vicinity and pressure for more urban service levels particularly in relation to roads.
+- 1. The total area of rural productive land lost to residential or lifestyle blocks has steadily increased over the period to 2014.
+It now comprises 9.6% of the Westmere area compared to 3% in 1994. - Westmere continues to be attractive for residential and lifestyle development, which suggests demand will continue over the next 10 years. - 3.
+The report highlights the increase in numbers of allotments 3ha or less and the decrease in allotments greater than 3ha.
+It is a concern that allotments that are greater than 3ha in size are being subdivided into multiple allotments 3 ha or less.
+The result is fewer allotments available for large scale rural activities.

 Appropriateness and Reasonableness The proposed objectives are responsive to the consultation feedback from the community.
-It is relevant as it puts in place a management regime which addresses the Wanganui specific lifestyle development pressures.
-The objectives are appropriate as they as they provide a clear direction for decision making and clear communication of intent for the policies and methods to follow.
-The proposed objectives are reasonable as they aims to address the need to protect Wanganui District's most versatile soils as well as providing for a variety of rural living environments in appropriate areas.
+They are relevant as they puts in place a management regime which addresses the Wanganui specific lifestyle development pressures.
+The objectives are appropriate as they provide a clear direction for decision making and clear communication of intent for the policies and methods to follow.
+The proposed objectives are reasonable as they aims to address the need to protect Wanganui District's most versatile land as well as providing for a variety of rural living environments in appropriate areas.
 Retention of highly versatile land is appropriate as once land has been subdivided and developed it will very rarely be amalgamated and used again for productive purposes.
-These objectives achieve the purposed of the Resource Management Act 1991 as they aim to protect rural natural and physical resources whilst enabling a variety of opportunities for now and in the future.
+These objectives achieve the purpose of the Resource Management Act 1991 as they aim to protect rural natural and physical resources whilst enabling a variety of opportunities both now and in the future.
 They also give effect to regional objective 3-1C in the Proposed One Plan.
+A new objective has been identified to emphasis the particular difficulties associated with infrastructure in the rural environment, and the potential for adverse environmental effects.
 Principal Alternative The principal alternative for the rural area is to have more stringent objectives that relate to the whole of the rural area.
 This would mean that subdivision throughout the rural area would be more constrained.
-This would potentially achieve the purpose of protecting Class 1 and 2 soils; however it would also unnecessarily restrict other rural land within the Wanganui District.
-Other alternatives considered Retaining the status quo was also considered; however this approach has not achieved the desired result over the past 10 years since the Plan was first make operative and it is unlikely to in the future.
-This option leave would the rural area vulnerable to subdivision and further fragmentation of Class 1 and Class 2 soils, and continued loss of this land for productive purposes.
-Preferred option reason The objectives above are the preferred option as they create a balance between protection of Class 1 and Class 2 soils and enabling a variety of living options in a semi-rural environment.
+This would potentially achieve the purpose of protecting Class I and II land; however it would also unnecessarily restrict other rural land within the Wanganui District.
+Other alternatives considered Retaining the status quo was also considered; however this approach has not achieved the desired result over the past 10 years since the Plan was first made operative and it is unlikely to in the future.
+This option would leave the rural area vulnerable to subdivision and further fragmentation of Class I and Class II Land, and continued loss of this land for productive purposes.
+This option does not give effect to the One Plan objective.
+Preferred option reason The objectives above are the preferred option as they create a balance between protection of Class I and Class II Land and enabling a variety of living options in a semi-rural environment.
+The preferred option gives effect to the One Plan.